jeryagor/energia-makefile-windows/README.md

 The Energia makefile needs two variables to be defined by the user: ENERGIADIR and ENERGIABOARD.

+You can either set these variables in the commandline or write them directly in the makefile itself.

 ### ENERGIADIR

 ENERGIADIR should point to your Energia installation.